Anthem (NYSE:ANTM) Price Target Raised to $425.00

-Anthem (NYSE:ANTM) had its price target increased by Barclays from $375.00 to $425.00 in a research note released on Wednesday morning, Benzinga reports.
-The firm currently has an overweight rating on the stock.
+Anthem (NYSE:ANTM) had its target price raised by Credit Suisse Group from $382.00 to $425.00 in a research report released on Wednesday, Benzinga reports.
+The brokerage currently has an outperform rating on the stock.

-Other analysts have also issued reports about the stock.
-Truist Securities upped their target price on shares of Anthem from $425.00 to $450.00 and gave the stock a buy rating in a research note on Tuesday, April 20th.
-Truist upped their target price on shares of Anthem from $425.00 to $450.00 in a research note on Thursday, April 22nd.
-Jefferies Financial Group upgraded shares of Anthem from a hold rating to a buy rating and upped their target price for the stock from $305.00 to $402.00 in a research note on Friday, January 15th.
-Zacks Investment Research lowered shares of Anthem from a hold rating to a sell rating and set a $379.00 target price on the stock. in a research note on Thursday, March 25th.
-Finally, Royal Bank of Canada increased their price target on shares of Anthem from $350.00 to $399.00 and gave the company an outperform rating in a research note on Wednesday.
-One research analyst has rated the stock with a sell rating, three have given a hold rating and sixteen have assigned a buy rating to the stock.
-Anthem currently has an average rating of Buy and a consensus target price of $385.14.
+Other equities research analysts have also issued research reports about the company.
+Zacks Investment Research lowered Anthem from a hold rating to a sell rating and set a $379.00 target price for the company. in a research note on Thursday, March 25th.
+Jefferies Financial Group upgraded Anthem from a hold rating to a buy rating and raised their target price for the company from $305.00 to $402.00 in a research report on Friday, January 15th.
+Royal Bank of Canada raised their target price on Anthem from $350.00 to $399.00 and gave the company an outperform rating in a research report on Wednesday.
+Argus lifted their price target on Anthem from $300.00 to $380.00 and gave the company a buy rating in a research report on Wednesday, January 13th.
+Finally, Cowen lifted their price target on Anthem from $360.00 to $395.00 and gave the company an outperform rating in a research report on Tuesday, April 20th.
+One investment analyst has rated the stock with a sell rating, three have issued a hold rating and sixteen have issued a buy rating to the company’s stock.
+Anthem currently has a consensus rating of Buy and an average price target of $385.14.

 The company also recently disclosed a quarterly dividend, which will be paid on Friday, June 25th.
-Stockholders of record on Thursday, June 10th will be issued a $1.13 dividend.
-This is an increase from Anthem’s previous quarterly dividend of $0.95.
-This represents a $4.52 annualized dividend and a dividend yield of 1.19%.
+Investors of record on Thursday, June 10th will be given a dividend of $1.13 per share.
+This is a boost from Anthem’s previous quarterly dividend of $0.95.
 The ex-dividend date is Wednesday, June 9th.
-Anthem’s dividend payout ratio is presently 23.25%.
+This represents a $4.52 dividend on an annualized basis and a yield of 1.19%.
+Anthem’s dividend payout ratio (DPR) is presently 23.25%.

-In related news, Director Ryan M. Schneider purchased 1,700 shares of the firm’s stock in a transaction that occurred on Thursday, February 4th.
-The stock was purchased at an average cost of $296.03 per share, with a total value of $503,251.00.
-Following the completion of the acquisition, the director now directly owns 2,921 shares in the company, valued at $864,703.63.
-The acquisition was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, EVP Peter D. Haytaian sold 59,500 shares of the stock in a transaction on Monday, March 22nd.
-The stock was sold at an average price of $349.20, for a total value of $20,777,400.00.
-Following the sale, the executive vice president now directly owns 59,544 shares of the company’s stock, valued at $20,792,764.80.
+In other Anthem news, CAO Ronald W. Penczek sold 2,068 shares of the firm’s stock in a transaction dated Friday, March 5th.
+The stock was sold at an average price of $333.94, for a total transaction of $690,587.92.
+Following the transaction, the chief accounting officer now directly owns 3,137 shares in the company, valued at $1,047,569.78.
+The transaction was disclosed in a filing with the SEC, which is available through this link.
+Also, EVP Peter D. Haytaian sold 59,500 shares of the firm’s stock in a transaction dated Monday, March 22nd.
+The shares were sold at an average price of $349.20, for a total value of $20,777,400.00.
+Following the transaction, the executive vice president now owns 59,544 shares in the company, valued at $20,792,764.80.
 The disclosure for this sale can be found here.
-0.22% of the stock is currently owned by corporate insiders.
+0.22% of the stock is owned by company insiders.

 Anthem Company Profile